-The TOE is an independent subsystem that will be integrated in the SM8550 SoC in a manner that is agnostic to the TOE hardware and IC dedicated software implementation details.
+The TOE are two independent subsystems that will be integrated in the SM8475 SoC in a manner that is agnostic to the TOE hardware and IC dedicated software implementation details.
 The TOE serves as an independent Root of Trust within the SoC.
 It does not rely on any external entity for any security enforcement, allowing it to be evaluated as a separate entity.
 Even though NVM, DDR and package form factor are considered non-TOE hardware, they do not enforce any security functionality but the TOE relies on them for TOE functionality.
-The TOE has also its own ROM code for secure boot operations.
+The TOE has also its own ROM code and a dedicated TME subsystem for secure boot operations (other TME functions different than those related to secure boot operations are considered SFR-non-interfering).